ray023/wod-minder/README.md

 # Run WOD-Minder

-  Contact me if you want to run this application.
+  Contact me if you are having trouble running this application.

 # Why WOD-Minder?

-  I started this projct in 2012.
-Back then, there were no strong competitors in this space.
-Also, there was no app that had the tools I needed.
-I decided to make my own.
+  I started this project in 2012.
+There were no strong competitors in this space in 2012.
+Also, no apps existed containing the tools I needed to log data efficiently.

 ## Authors